nicholgroup/urpec/README.md

 Versions 1 and 2 will automatically fracture all polygons.

-Version three can either assign an average dose to each polygon, or it can fracture each polygon into smaller polygons for higher resolution exposures.
+Version 3 can either assign an average dose to each polygon, or it can fracture each polygon into smaller polygons for higher resolution exposures.
 The fracturing algorithm in version 3 uses "nicer" shapes.

 Right now this is intended for use with NPGS.